CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 #### Understanding the Shortcuts

-You can also go to **Settings-Shortcut** to edit the Shortcut for your own preference.
+You can also go to **Settings --> Shortcut** to edit the Shortcut for your own preference.

 |Default shortcut             |Function                            |
 |-----------------------------|------------------------------------|